 The US has 50 million or almost 20 percent of the world’s 280 million international migrants, far more than Germany (16 million), Saudi Arabia (13 million), and Russia (12 million).
 The US admits over ...

-The US Bureau of Labor Statistic's Consumer Expenditure Survey reported a total of 132 million US "consumer units" or households in 2019.
-They had an average of 2.5 persons, 1.3 earners and 1.9 motor ...
+The US Bureau of Labor Statistics Consumer Expenditure Survey reported that there were 133.6 million US "consumer units" or households in 2021.
+They had an average of 2.5 persons, 1.3 earners and 1.9 ...